|QUICK FACTS SHEET FOR JAPANESE KNOTWEED|

 How to Prevent & Control?

+The eradication of Japanese Knotweed can take several years with the use of weed killer.
 Eradication requires a lot of persistence and determination as it can be extremely difficult to remove once it is established.
 The transportation and disposal of Japanese Knotweed stems, roots and contaminated soil is now strictly controlled.

-Non Crop Situations (motorway & railway embankments, roadsides & industrial areas (excluding airfields):
+Non Crop Situations (motorway & railway embankments, roadsides & industrial areas (excluding airfields): I-Cade

 The Strongest Amenity Glyphosate On The Market£54.24 Inc VAT £45.20 Ex VAT As low as: £46.80